verrazzano/docs/content/en/docs/setup/private-registry/private-registry.md

 Weight: 4
 draft: false
 ---

-You may chose to install Verrazzano from a private registry, particularly if you are in a disconnected environment.
+**NOTE**: If you are running in a disconnected environment (without access to the Internet), then you will need to install Verrazzano using a private container registry.

 Installing Verrazzano using a private Docker-compliant container registry requires the following: